yuvraj108c/ml-depth-pro-tensorrt/README.md

 ## 📓 Notes

-The model currently supports images with a fixed resolution of 1536 x 1536
+- The model currently supports images with a fixed resolution of 1536 x 1536
+- There is a noticeable loss of quality even at FP32, compared to the native implementation

 ## 🤖 Environment tested